abatilo/typed-json-dataclass/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] pytest passes locally with my changes, with 100% code coverage
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
-- [ ] I have updated the version numbers referenced in pyproject.toml
 - [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments